WICG/shared-storage/select-url.md

 *    There will be a per-[site](https://html.spec.whatwg.org/multipage/browsers.html#site) (the site of the Shared Storage worklet) budget for `selectURL`.
 This is to limit the rate of leakage of cross-site data learned from the selectURL to the destination pages that the resulting Fenced Frames navigate to.
 Each time a Fenced Frame navigates the top frame, for each `selectURL()` involved in the creation of the Fenced Frame, log(|`urls`|) bits will be deducted from the corresponding [site](https://html.spec.whatwg.org/multipage/browsers.html#site)’s budget.
 At any point in time, the current budget remaining will be calculated as `max_budget - sum(deductions_from_last_24hr)`

-* The promise resolves to a fenced frame config only when `resolveToConfig` property is set to `true`.
+* The promise resolves to a [fenced frame config](https://github.com/WICG/fenced-frame/blob/master/explainer/fenced_frame_config.md) only when the `resolveToConfig` property is set to `true`.
 If the property is set to `false` or not set, the promise resolves to an opaque URN that can be rendered by an iframe.

 * For the associated operation in the worklet to work with `sharedStorage.selectURL()`, `run()` should take `data` and `urls` as arguments and return the index of the selected URL.
 Any invalid return value is replaced with a [default return value](#default).